-The grad school applications have begun and one of the most important elements of your application is the personal statement.
-We agree, the thought can be daunting because it might be something you have not done before.
+The grad school applications have begun, and one of the essential elements of your application is the personal statement.
+We agree the thought can be daunting because it might be something you have not done before.

-While GPA and competitive exam scores are metrics the admissions committee looks into, it is the personal statement that gives them an insight into your personality and helps them decide whether you are a good fit for the program and school.
+While GPA and competitive exam scores are metrics the admissions committee looks into, the personal statement gives them an insight into your personality and helps them decide whether you are a good fit for the program and school.

 Here is What to AVOID while Working on Your Graduation School Personal Statement